Metakira/starter-hugo-academic/content/post/bionics-geophilosophy-and-computational-designers/index.md

 ---
-title: Bionics, Geophilosophy and Computational designers
+title: Bionics, Geophilosophy and what it means to design computationally
 date: 2024-05-28T06:35:54.519Z
 summary: Why the Earth is design's eternal fountain of knowledge
 draft: false